DeepLearningForPrecisionHealthLab/ARMED_MixedEffectsDL/adni_t1w/README.md

 # Alzheimer's Disease diagnosis from T1-weighted MRI

 In this application of MEDL, we classify individuals into Alzheimer's Disease or cognitively normal based on their structural MRI.
 Specifically, we acquire 2D coronal slices through the right hippocampus and train a CNN classifier.
 Data is sourced from the ADNI2 and ADNI3 datasets.
+Mixed effects modeling is incorporated into the CNN to capture the differences between study sites, including variations across scanner models, manufacturers, and acquisition parameters.

 ## Data preprocessing